griff761/griff761.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am a Systems Engineer with a focus on automation and process improvement.
-Certified Jamf Associate with hands on experience managing 100+ Corporate Macs through Jamf.
-Senior Computer Engineering Undergraduate at the University of Utah.
+I am a Systems Engineer at Berkadia Commercial Mortgage as well as a Senior Computer Engineering Undergraduate at teh University of Utah.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.